1995parham-teaching/interviews/questions/README.md

 # Questions

-These are questions that you can ask before starting the hands-on inteview to make sure you are on a same page with the interviewee.
+These are questions that you can ask before starting the hands-on interview to make sure you are on a same page with the interviewee.

 ## Git